I’m a valuable design partner for ambitious brands

-I've earned my stripes in fast-paced agencies between Paris and Montreal before going freelance in 2017.
+I've earned my stripes in fast-paced agencies between Paris and Montreal before in 2017.
 Since then, I’ve collaborated with dozens of amazing founders and companies around the globe.
 It’s been a journey full of time zone jumps and power naps—no doubt, but it's been incredibly rewarding.

 Additionally, I contribute to the design community by reviewing the most creative websites for the Awwwards jury and publishing 10-min reads like"UX and the Importance of Web Accessibility” and “Hotjar: UX and Conversion Tips”.
 Not holding my breath for a Pulitzer though.